Commercial Cost Calculations

 DIGITAL PLAN SUBMITTAL:

-York County now offers digital plan submittal.
-You may access the website at http://evolvepublic.yorkcountygov.com/.
 If you need assistance with a digital submittal, please contact Bea McCarter, Development Services Coordinator, at 803-909-7238 or firstname.lastname@example.org.
-Hard copies will no longer be required, but this Department will continue to accept hard copy submittals for the foreseeable future.
-As we continue to improve efficiency, we will be implementing some new policies.
+Hard copies are no longer required, but the Department will continue to accept paper submittals at this time.

 - All required documents must be included in your submittal.